hmak3d/talk/README.md

 -------------------

 *	How do I cherry-pick changes (i.e., selective merge)?
 *	How do I minimize merge conflicts?
-[See Git book](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging#ignoring-whitespace-netDFEhacJ)
+[See Pro Git book](https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging#ignoring-whitespace-netDFEhacJ)
 *	How to undo a merge?
-[See Git book](https://git-scm.com/blog/2010/03/02/undoing-merges.html)
+[See Pro Git book](https://git-scm.com/blog/2010/03/02/undoing-merges.html)
 *	How to undo a merge undo?
 Why would one want to do this?

 GrabCAD specific